 Our favourite rooms

-All rooms in this listed building have unique layouts and period details, including parquet floors, original tiled stoves and large windows; rooms on higher floors tend to have less-lofty ceilings than those on lower floors, and rooms at the back are a bit quieter than their street-facing counterparts.
-For an alfresco space to call your own, swing for the Junior Suite with Roof Terrace and you’ll be rewarded with lake and cityscape views from your private perch.
+All rooms in this listed building have unique layouts and period details, including some parquet flooring, original tiled stoves and large windows, depending on your choice of lodging; rooms on higher floors tend to have less-lofty ceilings than those on lower floors, and rooms at the back are a bit quieter than their street-facing counterparts.
+For an alfresco space to call your own, swing for the Junior Suite with Roof Terrace and you’ll be rewarded with cityscape views from your private perch.

 Hotel guests have access to the Fitnesspark Hamam Münstergasse, a two-minute walk away.
 There’s a hammam and steam rooms, whirlpool, rhassoul mud room, and a spa pool with massage jets, bubble benches and waterfalls.
 Choose from a range of classic and hammam massages, or hit the cardio equipment.